 We are given to understand that anthropogenic carbon-dioxide emissions will lead to increases in global temperatures, with potentially catastrophic consequences.
 But is this true?
-This claim consists of several parts,
+Below are links to my own investigations into the issue,

 To contact me go here